 In this paper, we set up the theoretical foundations for a high-dimensional functional factor model approach in the analysis of large panels of functional time series (FTS).
-We first establish a representation result stating that if the first r eigenvalues of the covariance operator of a cross-section of N FTS are unbounded as N diverges and if the (r+1)th one is bounded, then we can represent each FTS as a sum of a common component driven by r factors, common to (almost) all the series, and a weakly cross-correlated idiosyncratic component (all the eigenvalues of the idiosyncratic covariance operator are bounded as N → ∞).
+We first establish a representation result stating that if the first r eigenvalues of the covariance operator of a cross-section of N FTS are unbounded as N diverges and if the (r+1)th one is bounded, then we can represent each FTS as the sum of a common component driven by r factors, common to (almost) all the series, and a mildly cross-correlated idiosyncratic component (all the eigenvalues of the idiosyncratic covariance operator are bounded as N → ∞).
 Our model and theory are developed in a general Hilbert space setting that allows for panels mixing functional and scalar time series.
-We then turn to the estimation of the factors, their loadings, and the common components.
-We derive consistency results in the asymptotic regime where the number N of series and the number T of time observations diverge, thus exemplifying the “blessing of dimensionality” that explains the success of factor models in the context of high-dimensional (scalar) time series.
-Our results encompass the scalar case, for which they reproduce and extend, under weaker conditions, well-established results (Bai & Ng 2002).
-We provide numerical illustrations that corroborate the convergence rates predicted by the theory, and provide finer understanding of the interplay between N and T for estimation purposes.
-We conclude with an empirical illustration on a dataset of intra-day S&P100 and Eurostoxx 50 stock returns, along with their scalar overnight returns.
+We then turn to the identification of the number of factors, and the estimation of the factors, their loadings, and the common components.
+We provide a family of information criteria for identifying the number of factors, and prove their consistency.
+We provide average bounds for the estimators of the factors, loadings and common component; our results encompass the scalar case, for which they reproduce and extend, under weaker conditions, well-established similar results (Bai & Ng 2002).
+Under slightly stronger assumptions, we also provide uniform bounds, thus extending existing scalar results (Fan et al. 2013).
+Our consistency results in the asymptotic regime where the number N of series and the number T of time observations diverge thus extend to the functional context the “blessing of dimensionality” that explains the success of factor models in the analysis of high-dimensional (scalar) time series.
+We provide numerical illustrations and an application to forecasting mortality curves, where we demonstrate that our approach outperforms existing methods.